 Day 3 and 4: All the above symptoms start subsiding.
-In fact, if you haven’t slept until now you’ll probably fall asleep for the first time.
+In fact, if one hasn’t slept until now one will probably fall asleep for the first time.
 This phase of withdrawal may have later for heavy users of Halcion.

 Day 5 to 14: Most symptoms have now tapered off quite a lot.
 Consequently, they will slowly continue to decrease until Halcion withdrawal has completely passed.

 Halcion withdrawal do not really mean a tapering-off in dosage.
 Users can have withdrawal symptoms even when going cold turkey.
-Your doctor will prescribe a lighter form of benzo (like Valium).
-This way, it will help your body adjust to a new balance more gradually.
+A doctor will prescribe a lighter form of benzo (like Valium).
+This way, it will help the body adjust to a new balance more gradually.

 Treatment programs exist for both in-patient and out-patient treatment.
 It is where they will address the underlying cause for the addiction.
 Medical detox from Halcion may speed up the recovery process